syncfusion-content/flutter-docs/Flutter/linear-gauge/bar_pointer.md

 ## Change the position

 By default, the bar pointer is positioned cross to the axis.
 This position can be changed by the 'position' property of a bar pointer.
 It is possible to position the bar pointer inside, cross, and outside the axis.
-The below code snippet demonstartes changing the bar pointer position to inside the axis.
+The below code snippet demonstrates changing the bar pointer position to inside the axis.

 {% highlight dart %}